nikhilm/muzicast/docs/usermanual/source/using/playlists.rst

 Playlists
 =========

-Playlists are the most important feature of ProjectName.
+Playlists are the most important feature of Muzicast.
 You can:

 * Create a custom playlist by manually inserting tracks, albums and artists, queueing them up in your music player, and listening to the